Seed7

 result

-var bigInteger: result is 0_;
+var bigInteger: root is 0_;

 local